 In 2014, I was proud to be recognized as a “Fellow of the Leadership Academy” by the Aging Life Care Association.
 The fellowship recognizes Aging Life Care Professionals™ who have demonstrated themselves to be advanced practitioners and experts in the field of Aging Life Care.
 I am currently the only Fellow in Northern Virginia.

 I am passionate about honoring Elders in our community.
 Recently, it was my pleasure to spearhead and organize the first ever “Celebrate Centenarians” luncheon in Northern Virginia.
-This soon to be annual event recognizes area centenarians and offers the community the chance to learn from their collective wisdom.
+This annual event recognizes area centenarians and offers the community the chance to learn from their collective wisdom.

 I am most proud, however, of the work we do at ElderTree.
 At ElderTree, we consider elder care a calling.
 I personally hire and mentor our team members to insure that they are as passionate and knowledgeable about elder care as I am.
 All of our team members are highly trained, experienced professionals who combine their expertise with heartfelt compassion.

 Nancy has been involved in long-term care for over 25 years.
 She comes to ElderTree having operated her own consulting service, specializing in strategic planning and crisis management for seniors and their families.
 Nancy’s previous experience includes senior facilities management, legislative advocacy, continuing care accreditation, and overall quality assurance.

 “When I was 10 my great-grandmother was in a nursing home.
 Looking back, it was not a well-kept facility, but the staff was lovely and did their best with what they had.
 My family would go to visit, and I loved meeting all the older adults and was drawn to comfort them.
 I have worked for and with older adults for my entire career and can’t imagine doing anything else.”